francescoditrani/s3-stream-factory/README.md

 }
 ```

-This library uses/reads the "Alpakka S3" configuration and the "Akka Streams Kafka" configuration in case they are provided in conf files.
+This library uses/reads the "Alpakka S3" and the "Akka Streams Kafka" configurations, in case they are provided in conf files.

-### Contribute

-To create a new version of this library:
- - branch develop
- - add code (to run tests locally, execute: `make localTest` )
- - increase the version under `version.sbt` (keeping it `-SNAPSHOT`)
- - merge on `develop` => this will trigger a SNAPSHOT "release"

-When you are done and you want to release a master version
-- merge on `master`
-- pull `master` locally
-- run: `make release`

-#### Release details

-`make release` will run a minio container and use the `sbt-native-packager` + `sbt-relase` plugins to:
-- check there are no snapshot dependencies
-- inquire the release version
-- clean target folder
-- run tests
-- set the release version
-- commit the release version
-- create a release tag
-- publish to the release repository
-- set the next snapshot version (increasing the patch number)
-- commit the new version
-- push all the changes/tags